Presto Geosystems Menu

 HDPE’s long history of success and repeatability

 A few geocell manufacturers are promoting a Fabricated Inelastic Blend (FIB) to cut manufacturing costs and increase material stiffness utilizing recycled and other unpublished polymer materials.
-These FIB based materials can vary widely, even for the same product.
+These FIB-based materials can vary widely, even for the same product.
 Due to the vast number of combinations possible with FIB materials, they pose two key problems when included as a material choice: validation and consistency.

 Because of the unpublished nature of the blending mixture there is no way to validate this material in comparison with published testing.
 Any testing of FIB materials must start from the beginning without any experience to rely on for long-term performance.

 The second concern with FIB materials is controlling consistency of the blend.
-Because each FIB blend is so variable, there is no way for a 3rd party tester to fully determine consistency of the blend between different manufacturing plants or even between different production lots.
+Because each FIB blend is so variable, there is no way for a third-party tester to fully determine consistency of the blend between different manufacturing plants or even between different production lots.
 This inability to determine consistency creates uncertainty because there is no way to determine if there has been improper blending or changes to material blend.

 Manufacturers using FIB materials promote the advantages of increased material stiffness.
 This stiffness is often a function of multiple generations of recycling.
 It is important to review the differences between elastic and inelastic materials and how they affect geocell performance.
 An elastic material is able to undergo a deformation (strain) and then spring back to its original state without permanent (plastic) deformation.